-Successful completion of this program requires a grade of C or better in all science, general education and specialized (RADR) courses.
+Successful completion of this program requires a grade of C or better in all science, general education and specialized (RADR, HPRS) courses.
 A student admitted to the program with a grade of less than C in a general education course in the curriculum must repeat the course and earn a grade of C or better in order to complete this program.

-Students who are selected for admission must undergo screening for substances of abuse and a criminal background check.
-All offers for admission to the Radiologic Technology Program are provisional until satisfactory results are received.
-International students contact the International Admission Office 817-515-1570 and the Trinity River Advisement Office 817-515-1055.
+Students who are selected for admission must undergo screening for substances of abuse and a criminal background check prior to the start of clinical rotations.

 Most/all of the specialized courses are taught only during the daytime.

-After satisfactory completion of the above curriculum and additional clinical hours the student meets the academic requirements to take the registry examination for certification as a Registered Radiologic Technologist by the American Registry of Radiologic Technologists.
+After satisfactory completion of the above curriculum and additional clinical hours the student meets the academic requirements to take the AART registry examination for certification as a Registered Technologist (Radiography).